PDEP-1: Purpose and guidelines

 Submitting a PDEP

-Proposing a PDEP is done by creating a PR adding a new file to web/pdeps/.
-The file is a markdown file, you can use web/pdeps/0001.md as a reference for the expected format.
+Proposing a PDEP is done by creating a PR adding a new file to web/pandas/pdeps/.
+The file is a markdown file, you can use web/pandas/pdeps/0001-purpose-and-guidelines.md as a reference for the expected format.

-The initial status of a PDEP will be Status: Under discussion.
-This will be changed to Status: Accepted when the PDEP is ready and has the approval of the core team.
+The initial status of a PDEP will be Status: Draft.
+This will be changed to Status: Under discussion by the author(s), when they are ready to proceed with the decision making process.

 Accepted PDEP